Tommy’s charity fundraising story, 06/10/2017

 I would say if someone is nervous of the challenge or fundraising - just go for it.
 We were extremely nervous but the feeling of accomplishment that this challenge has given us is incredible.
 It's given us a focus and it's getting us fit!
 You don't know what you are capable of until you try!

-If you would like to run for Tommy's in the London Landmarks Half-Marathon in 2018, there are still places left.
+If you would like to run for Tommy's in the London Landmarks Half-Marathon, 2018 is now full but you can apply for the 2019 race.